JENNINGS LAB

 American Heart Association Postdoctoral Fellowship

-Impact: Collectively this work provides insight into the nature of biofilms in vivo.
+Impact: Collectively this work provides insight into the biological function of bacterial exopolysaccharides in vivo.
 Moreover, it highlights the potential use of Pel as an important antibacterial target.